 Capital murder is the most serious type of murder charge you can face.
 Basically, for any of the crimes that fall under capital murder, the prosecutor must prove beyond a reasonable doubt that the accused committed the willful, deliberate, and premeditated killing of another person.
 The capital murder statute adds to the basic definition of capital murder 15 different offenses that can elevate a murder charge to a capital offense.
 Some of these include the following:

 - Killing someone as part of an abduction or kidnapping where the intent of the kidnapping was to extract money or defile the abductor.

 - Hiring a person to kill someone, and the victim is successfully killed.

-- Killing someone during a robbery or attempted robbery.
+- Killing someone during an armed robbery or an attempted armed robbery.

 - Killing someone during or after a rape, forcible sodomy, object sexual penetration, or attempting any of these crimes.

 - Killing more than one person in a single act or two or more people within a three-year period.